-Objective Description Protect Traffic Confidentiality Ensure only authorized parties can discern the contents of data in transit; sender and receiver identification and enforcement Protect Traffic Integrity Prevent alteration of data in transit; detect altered data in transit Ensure Service Resiliency Promote resilient application and security services for continuous operation as the technology and threat landscape evolve Ensure Effective Response Promote timely reaction and adapt future response to discovered threats; policies defined and implemented; simplified adoption of new countermeasures
+Objective 3 Description Manage Traffic Observe, validate, and filter data connections to align with authorized activities; least privilege and default deny.
+Protect Traffic Confidentiality Ensure only authorized parties can discern the contents of data in transit; sender and receiver identification and enforcement.
+Protect Traffic Integrity Prevent alteration of data in transit; detect altered data in transit.
+Ensure Service Resiliency Promote resilient application and security services for continuous operation as the technology and threat landscape evolve.
+Ensure Effective Response Promote timely reaction and adapt future response to discovered threats; policies defined and implemented; simplified adoption of new countermeasures.

-The TIC security objectives can be mapped to the five functions of the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF): Identify, Protect, Detect, Respond, and Recover.
+The TIC security objectives can be mapped to the five functions of the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF)4: Identify, Protect, Detect, Respond, and Recover.
 The relationship between the CSF and TIC security objectives is depicted in Figure 2.
 Furthermore, the TIC security capabilities are mapped to the NIST CSF in the Security Capabilities Catalog in the following sections.
 This mapping will facilitate the development of TIC overlays for several of the more widely used vendors.